ThisKwasior/KwasTools/README.md

 ## Addons
 ### io_kwastools
-WIP addon for Blender 3.0+.
+WIP addon for Blender 3.0/4.0.
-Currently allows for importing uv-anim and cam-anim in XML format and exporting cam-anim to XML format.
+Current features:
+- cam-anim import and export
+- uv-anim import and export
+- Camera setup creation for cam-anim (searchable with F3)
+- UV Animator creation for uv-anim (searchable with F3, to use in material->Shift+A->Group)